ZamanLantra/git_docs_test/doc/developer_guide.rst

 First we should move the elemental kernels to header files so that after the code generation the modified main application will not have the same elemental kernel definitions.
 This is only required since the code-generator removes the ``CONST_`` global variables from the main c++ file (however, commenting a single line of code in code-generator will allow writing elemental kernels in the same c++ file).

-Additionally, FemPIC requires a files solver that uses linear sparse matrix solving, hence we have implemented it as a separate PETSc based solver that can be found at ``OP-PIC/app_fempic/field_solver/`` folder.
+Additionally, FemPIC requires a files solver that uses linear sparse matrix solving, hence we have implemented it as a separate PETSc based solver that can be found at:

+``OP-PIC/app_fempic/field_solver/``

 The complete regular and the ``HDF5`` FemPIC applications can be found at ``OP-PIC/app_fempic/`` which can be independently code generated using the below.